civilservicelgbt/civilservicelgbt.github.io/_events/2022/12/13/civil-service-lgbt-social-manchester.md

 Our Manchester socials take place on the **second Tuesday of each month**.

-We usually organise our Manchester events near Canal Street.
-The venue sometimes changes, so check back on this website a few days before the event to find out the exact venue.
-On the day, you'll be able to identify the rest of the group by an inflatable unicorn totem pole!
+If you have questions about this event, or you have an idea for a future event, you can contact our [North West local organisers](mailto:northwest@civilservice.lgbt).

-If you have questions about this event, or you have an idea for a future event, you can contact our North West local organiser, [Ross Starkie](/team/ross-starkie/).
+For all the latest updates from the North West region, check the [North West topic page](/topic/north-west)